HereLiesHugo/almamu-linux-wallpaperengine-helper/README.md

 ## Requirements

-- Linux system with X11 display server
+- Linux system with X11 or wayland.
 - `linux-wallpaperengine` executable in the same directory
 - Python 3.6 or higher
 - `xrandr` utility for display detection